FRRouting/frr/doc/developer/packaging-redhat.rst

 Packaging Red Hat
 =================

-Tested on CentOS 6, CentOS 7 and Fedora 24.
+Tested on CentOS 6, CentOS 7, CentOS 8 and Fedora 24.

 1. On CentOS 6, refer to :ref:`building-centos6` for details on installing sufficiently up-to-date package versions to enable building FRR.